Opens submission form (5-10 minutes)

 Can I update my submission after I register?

 Yes.
-Email us at exhibition@peoplesmuseumforprince.org with updates or revisions anytime before the January 31 deadline.
+Email us at exhibition@peoplesmuseumforprince.org with updates or revisions anytime before April 30, 2026.
+However, submissions received by March 31 will have more time for collaborative refinement.

 When are final exhibition materials needed?

-We will work with all participants whose submissions are accepted to develop final, exhibition-ready materials by early March 2026.
-Timeline and details will be discussed directly with each participant.
+We will work with participants whose submissions are accepted to develop final, exhibition-ready materials by early-May 2026.
+Timeline and details will be discussed directly with each participant based on their submission date and exhibition format.

 Selection & Exhibition